Inwa: Toungoo and Konbaung periods (16th to 19th centuries)

-The end
+Destruction

-The end of the city came via a natural disaster.
-Starting on 22 March 1839 (7th waxing of Tagu 1201 ME) the Inwa–Amapura region was hit by a series of earthquakes.
-The main earthquake hit the region, as far west as Sagaing, the next day, at five o'clock in the morning on 23 March 1839, and many tremors followed for days afterwards.
+Beginning on 22 March 1839 (7th waxing of Tagu 1201 ME), earthquakes began affecting the Inwa–Amapura region.
+The largest earthquake struck at 05:00 on 23 March, being felt over a wide area, and many aftershocks followed for days.
 The entire region was left in shambles in their wake.
-The capital was hardest hit: everything was leveled; many people and livestock perished.
+The city was destroyed while many people and livestock perished.
 The city was not rebuilt.
 King Tharrawaddy chose instead to rebuild a new palace in Amarapura, and moved the seat of his government there in February 1842.

 Contemporary Inwa

 The former capital city site is a popular tourist day-trip destination from Mandalay.
-Tourists can still observe a few remnants of the capital, including Nanmadaw Me Nu Ok Kyaung, the Nanmyin Tower, the inner and outer brick city walls, etc.
+Tourists can still observe a few remnants of the capital, including Nanmadaw Me Nu Ok Kyaung, the Nanmyin Tower, the inner and outer brick city walls, and other sites.

+2025 Myanmar earthquake

+Inwa was largely destroyed in the 2025 Myanmar earthquake.
+Within the city, 75% of the historical structures were damaged, including pagodas and temples.
+The earthquake also unearthed a water palace used for royal ceremonies.
+The Ministry of Religious Affairs and Culture plans to excavate and preserve the structure.